 These fresh homemade vegan summer rolls are loaded with crisp veggies, vermicelli noodles, tofu and served with an easy pesto dipping sauce.
 They’re gluten free, healthy and so easy to make.

 This time of year all I want is lots and lots of fresh foods.
-It’s way too hot for anything else at this point!
+It’s way too hot for anything else at this point, especially in Texas!

-These vegan summer recipes are loaded with crisp veggies, creamy avocado, vermicelli noodles and served with my favorite homemade pesto.
+You can put so many different things in summer rolls, but these vegan summer rolls are loaded with crisp veggies like purple cabbage, creamy avocado, vermicelli noodles and served with my favorite homemade pesto.